 6. NHS patients really did want to cry

 In May 2017, a particularly nasty form of ransomware called WannaCry was let loose upon computer networks worldwide, wreaking havoc everywhere it went.
-In a matter of days, it had infected close to 200,000 devices in almost 150 countries.
+In a matter of days, it infected nearly 200,000 devices in almost 150 countries.
 Once infected, files stored on a PC would become encrypted.
 A digital ransom letter would then appear on the desktop, demanding a payment in Bitcoin to unlock the files.

 What is ransomware?

-Ransomware is a harmful piece of software, usually spread through infected websites or phishing links.
+Ransomware is a harmful software, usually spread through infected websites or phishing links.
 Once infected, files stored on a PC become encrypted.
 A digital ransom letter then appears on the desktop, demanding a payment in Bitcoin to unlock the files.

-7. You've got mail...actually everyone has
+7. You've got mail...actually, everyone has

-What is a spear fishing attack?
+What is a spear-phishing attack?

-Sony Pictures was subjected to a nightmare of a hack in late 2014, when hackers calling themselves the 'Guardians of Peace' leaked confidential data stolen from their company.
-This data included internal emails, plans for future films, copies of unreleased films, specific details of executives' salaries, and even personal information about employees and their family members.
+Sony Pictures was subjected to a nightmare of a hack in late 2014 when hackers calling themselves the 'Guardians of Peace' leaked confidential data stolen from their company.
+This data included internal emails, plans for future films, copies of unreleased films, specific details of executives' salaries, and personal information about employees and their family members.

 9. MafiaBoy's teenage crimes

-The attacks were a much-needed wake-up call for the US government, causing President Clinton to convene a cyber security task-force.
-The highest estimate for the damage caused by MafiaBoy comes to $1.2 billion, however he only suffered a relatively minor punishment due to his young age – eight months of open custody, a small fine, and a year of probation.
+The attacks were a much-needed wake-up call for the US government, causing President Clinton to convene a cybersecurity task force.
+The highest estimate for the damage caused by MafiaBoy comes to $1.2 billion.
+However, he only suffered a relatively minor punishment due to his young age – eight months of open custody, a small fine, and a year of probation.

 What are malicious web cookies?

-Cookies are text files stored on your PC to help customize and improve your experience when browsing certain websites.
+Cookies are text files stored on your PC to help customise and improve your experience when browsing certain websites.
 While the vast majority are harmless, some can be used to monitor online activity, falsify user credentials, or even steal a user's identity.

-Want to know more about Information Security?
+Want to learn more about Information Security?